TU Wien Informatics Under 30

 We are proud to present twelve outstanding students and alumni of TU Wien Informatics as part of TUW Under 30, 2023.

 Following the example of the well-known Forbes Under 30 campaign, TU Wien turns the spotlight on young people from TU Wien who have achieved great things in their careers.
-With “TUW Under 30”, we present 30 people under 30 years of age who have proven their potential in various areas and have distinguished themselves through extraordinary achievements.
-In the course of the campaign, TU students, alumni, and employees were able to apply or nominate others.
-The top-class jury with Klaus Fiala, chief editor of Forbes DA, founder of Legitary and Forbes “30 Under 30” Nermina Mumic, and head of the Innovation Incubation Center (i2c) at TU Wien Birgit Hofreiter has carefully selected the winners, nine of which from TU Wien Informatics.
+With “TUW Under 30”, TU Wien present 30 people under 30 years of age who have proven their potential in various areas and have distinguished themselves through extraordinary achievements.
+In the course of the campaign, TU students, alums, and employees were able to apply or nominate others.
+The top-class jury with Andreas Ernhofer, Anna Pölzl, and Wolfgang Güttel has carefully selected the winners – we’re proud that 40% are from TU Wien Informatics in 2023!

 What do business informatics and musicology have in common?
 Jeremias Meyer wanted to find out and started studying musicology in October 2019, parallel to his studies in business informatics and mechanical engineering.
 Within seven semesters, he completed both studies and is currently in the master’s program in business informatics and mechanical engineering.
 He combines the two fields of study by working as a tutor for measurement and vibration engineering and additionally working in research as a student assistant at the Institute of Management Sciences.
 In addition to his studies, he is actively involved in HTU as an alternate member and is a member of the Vienna Singakademie choir.
 In the summer of 2022, Meyer collected donations of about 700€ for Johanniter Unfallhilfe in Ukraine during a bicycle tour from Vienna to Istanbul.